flancian/garden/agora pkg chapter.md

 # Vision
 This section details goals and values as they relate to the definition of an Agora on a high level.

+The Agora is an overlay and an interlay.

+You don't sign up to an Agora.
+You sign in.

 # Applications
 This section explores possible further applications in the social and knowledge spaces in the form of a series of short essays.